Grenada: FATCA

-On 30 June 2014, Grenada signed a Model 1 agreement with the United States of America in relation to Foreign Account Tax Compliance Act (FATCA).
+On 30 June 2014, Grenada formally signed a Model 1 agreement with the United States of America to enable the Foreign Account Tax Compliance Act (FATCA).

 ALBA

 In December 2014, Grenada joined Bolivarian Alliance for the Peoples of Our America (ALBA) as a full member.
-Prime Minister Mitchell said that the membership was a natural extension of the co-operation Grenada have had over the years with both Cuba and Venezuela.
+Prime Minister Mitchell said that the membership was a natural extension of the cooperation Grenada has had over the years with both Cuba and Venezuela.

 Military

-Grenada has no standing military, leaving typical military functions to the Royal Grenada Police Force (including a Special Service Unit) and the Coast Guard of Grenada.
+Grenada has no standing military, leaving typical military functions to the Royal Grenada Police Force (RGPF) and the Royal Grenada Coast Guard.
+The Special Services Unit (SSU) of the RGPF is a paramilitary force with combat uniforms which participates in the Regional Security System (RSS), a military defence body of the Eastern Caribbean (who participated in the United States invasion of Grenada in 1983).

 In 2019, Grenada signed the UN treaty on the Prohibition of Nuclear Weapons.

 Administrative divisions

-Grenada is divided into six parishes: Carriacou and Petite Martinique (not pictured) have the status of a dependency.
+Grenada is divided into six parishes.
+The area known as Carriacou and Petite Martinique (not pictured) has the status of a dependency.

 Human rights

 Homosexuality is illegal in Grenada and punishable by imprisonment.

+In 2023, the country scored 89 out of 100 in the Freedom ratings.

 Economy

 Grenada has a small economy in which tourism is the major foreign exchange earner.
 Major short-term concerns are the rising fiscal deficit and the deterioration in the external account balance.
 Grenada shares a common central bank and a common currency (the East Caribbean dollar) with seven other members of the Organisation of Eastern Caribbean States (OECS).

 Grenada has suffered from a heavy external debt problem, with government debt service payments running at about 25% of total revenues in 2017; Grenada was listed as ninth from bottom in a study of 126 developing countries.